broofa/BroofaJS/persistentmap/README.md

   * Reliable - Append-only transaction file,  atomic file operations
   * Sweet and simple - Zero dependencies, pure JS, < 1KB of code

+**What's this for?** PersitentMap is a lightweight, in-process data store that uses time-tested principles for insuring data-integrity.
+In short, if you want to retain metrics and analytics counters, event history, app preferences ... whatever, but don't want the hassle of setting up MySQL or Redis, this might be what you're after.

 ## Quick Start

 Install: